 1. Try gut-directed hypnotherapy

-• Reduce sensitivity to pain in regions of the brain
+• Reducing pain sensitivity in the brain

 2. Reduce stress